zhongzebin/using-GPT-2-to-do-ERC/README.md

     We need to load the cols named Utterance, Emotion, Dialogue_ID, and Speaker in the csv file.

     When loading pipeline models, it may take a long time at the first time.

+2. Set specidal tokens

+    <bos> <eos> <speaker> <speaker1> <speaker2> <speaker3> <speaker4> <speaker5> <speaker6> <speaker7> <pad>

+3. Reconstruct the input utterances

+    sent_no is set to define how many utterances we will preview.
+In this code, it is set to 10.

+    Reconstruct the input utterances according to the sent_no and add the special tokens.

+    <bos> <speaker> utterance1 <speaker> utterance2 ... <speaker> utterance10 <eos>

+4. Segment embeddings

+    Do segment embeddings according to the speaker's name.
+In practice, the number of speakers in our input utterances is no more than 7.

+    Each token in one speaker's utterance is set to the same segment embedding <speaker1/2/3/4/5/6/7>.
+Different speakers have different segment embeddings.